 SFCM understands the importance of having additional access to its classrooms and performance halls for practice, rehearsals and recordings.
-The Bookings office (bookings@sfcm.edu) requests that all students must submit all reservations for a hall or classroom through the Student Request Booking Form.
+The Bookings Office (bookings@sfcm.edu) requests that all students submit all reservations for a halls or classrooms through WebEMS or bookings@sfcm.edu.
 This will ensure that the Bookings office has all necessary information when trying to fulfill each request upon availability of these spaces.

-Several classrooms in the Ann Getty Center and B1 ensemble rooms in Bowes have been added to the EMS self-reservation system for students, with B1 rooms available after 5pm.
+Several classrooms in the Ann Getty Center and B1 ensemble rooms in Bowes are made available through the EMS self-reservation system for students, with B1 rooms available after 5pm.
 Students have the ability to self-reserve these spaces, as with practice rooms, and should see these rooms listed in the EMS self-reservation portal.
 Students are allowed to book ensemble rehearsals and coachings in these larger spaces.